panchtatvam/ro.vu_hugo/content/passions/life-improvement/advice.md

 - https://news.ycombinator.com/item?id=25513713#25516108 - Things you're allowed to do

 ## Unsorted

+"if you look in the mirror in the morning and you’re not excited about what you’re doing that day, go do something else." steve jobs

+Bezos quote about "imagining myself 80 on a rocking chair – will I regret not doing this?

 - I don't need to explain myself.
     - How it's received: Insecurity
     - Instead: State positive goals, intentions